maximusdominus/semaphore-docs-new/source/docs/docker/deploying-docker-images-to-docker-hub.md

 Then you will be prompted with two input fields requiring your username and password for Docker Hub.
-Please input these and test if your credentials are valid by clicking "Test and Save" button.
+Please input these and test if your credentials are valid by clicking "Test" button.

 ###### "Docker Hub credentials" screenshot

-If the credentials you provided are valid, your Docker Hub integration will be saved.
+If the credentials you provided are valid, click "Save".
 You can now push or pull images on Docker Hub through Semaphore.

 Happy building!